Spectral clustering of Markov chain transition matrices with complex eigenvalues: Introduction

 The article is organized in the following way.
-We start by reviewing the concepts of the original PCCA+ algorithm and the recently developed G-PCCA+ algorithm, before we introduce the specific modifications of cPCCA+.
-For cPCCA+, we show theoretically and illustrate with examples that the invariant sub-space condition holds for transition matrices with complex eigenvalues, including circular Markov chains.
-We compare the runtimes of cPCCA+ and G-PCCA+ for increasing state-space size for two cases, a circular transition matrix and the generator of a stochastic gene-regulatory network.
+We start by reviewing the methodological background of PCCA+ and GenPCCA.
+We then present cPCCA+ and show both theoretically and with illustrative examples that the invariant sub-space condition holds for transition matrices with complex eigenvalues, upon a separation of real and imaginary parts.
+Following, we compare the runtimes of cPCCA+ and GenPCCA for increasing state-space size for two cases, a circular transition matrix and the generator of a stochastic gene-regulatory network.
 Finally, we discuss the results and present a conclusion.
 The appendix contains additional figures.
+A GitHub link to Matlab codes of numerical experiments is provided.